danvk/boggle-paper/paper/content.typ

 == Results
 <results>

+The implementation can be found at https://github.com/danvk/hybrid-boggle/.
+The code is a mixture of C++ and Python, with the glue provided by pybind11.#cite(<pybind11>) Smaller runs were performed on the author's M2 MacBook Air, while larger runs were performed on C4 VMs (Intel Xeon) on Google Cloud Platform.

 === Results for 3x3 and 3x4 Boggle

 The Branch and Bound procedure based on orderly trees is dramatically faster than brute force search.
 For 3x3 Boggle with two